cristidrg/2048/README.md

 To move the blocks, send movement commands: 'left', 'right', 'bottom' or 'top' -- In lower case format

-To facilitate testing and debugging, arrow keys and touch gestures inside the grid are turned on.
+To facilitate testing and debugging, arrow keys and touch gestures inside the grid are available.

 [Click to play!](https://live-2048.herokuapp.com/)